Wed Jul 22nd 2020

 3) Dogs

 Plenty of us like to take our dogs along on our favorite outdoor recreational activities.
-In fact, we truly encourage Hiking with dogshiking with your dog.
+In fact, we truly encourage hiking with your dog.
 Whenever you do have your dog outdoors, it is important to have him or her 100% in your control.
 If that means you need a leash or tether, then go ahead and use one.
 Even for people who have dogs that are trustworthy and safe off leash, it is important to have a leash on hand and to leash your dog when approaching other people or dogs out of respect in case they may be fearful or shy around dogs.
 This is important even if your dog truly is “the goodest boy,” just so that we can make sure the outdoors is enjoyable for everyone.
 In areas where leashes, clean-up, and other actions are required, make sure you obey those regulations.
 And even if you are in a place where potty clean up isn’t required, try to keep human and canine excrement away from streams and water sources.

 4) Groups